Aliases for WARS1 Gene

 GeneCards Summary for WARS1 Gene

 WARS1 (Tryptophanyl-TRNA Synthetase 1) is a Protein Coding gene.
 Diseases associated with WARS1 include Neuronopathy, Distal Hereditary Motor, Type Ix and Charcot-Marie-Tooth Disease.
-Among its related pathways are Photodynamic therapy-induced unfolded protein response and Tryptophan metabolism.
+Among its related pathways are tRNA Aminoacylation and Photodynamic therapy-induced unfolded protein response.
 An important paralog of this gene is WARS2.

 UniProtKB/Swiss-Prot Summary for WARS1 Gene